rodrigoluciomx/rodrigoluciomx/README.md

 <p>I am a mechatronics professional passionate about the Industrial Internet of Things (IIoT).
 My programming expertise focuses on Rust for developing IIoT solutions and Ladder Logic Diagram with PLCs.
 I also dive into Artificial Intelligence to enhance industrial processes and am a blockchain enthusiast.</p>
 <p>I consider myself a proactive person; I like to work with people and listen to their advice and ideas in order to do better work.
 I'm very compromised with my self-development.
 It is very important to be healthy and have a good life/work balance. </p>

-- 🌱 I’m currently learning IIoT
+- 🌱 I’m currently learning blockchain and AI.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rodrigo-lucio-66b081192/) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/rodrigoluciomx)